-This is the perfect Chrome extension to keep on task while also finding time for breaks.
+This is the perfect Chrome extension in the Chrome web store to keep on task while also finding time for breaks.

 A Pomodoro is usually 25 minutes, and then you get a three to five-minute break.
 Then, after a few more Pomodoros, you get more extended break sizes of usually 15 to 30 minutes.

-Using this Pomodoro browser extension allows you to keep track of your Pomodoros right on your web browser without using an additional time-tracking tool.
+Using this Pomodoro browser extension allows you to keep track of your Pomodoros right on your Chrome browser without using an additional time-tracking tool.